Revisiting Again | Change or Evolve in 2025?

 Back in 2020, I wrote about the tension between “change” and “evolve.”
-At the time, the big “C” dominated everything, and we were all asking ourselves: does real progress come from forcing change, or from allowing ourselves to evolve?
+We were all staring down the disruptions of the big “C,” trying to figure out whether real progress comes from forcing change or letting ourselves evolve.

-I shared a simple anecdote then: a teenager insisting his parents had changed him, while they countered that he had simply evolved i.e., picking what to adopt, what to ignore, and how to apply it in his life.
-It stuck with me because it’s true beyond families: people rarely change because someone else tells them to.
-They evolve because the environment nudges them, and because they choose to.
+I’d shared this small anecdote i.e., a teenager insisting his parents had changed him, while they countered that he had simply evolved: picking what to adopt, what to ignore, and how to apply it.
+It was a family debate, but the truth of it stuck with me.
+People rarely change because someone tells them to.
+They evolve because the environment nudges them and because they choose to.

 Fast forward to 2025.
-Different buzzwords, different fires to put out... but the same question is playing out on a much bigger stage.
-Do we change, or do we evolve?
+Different buzzwords, new fires to put out.
+Yet the same question keeps creeping back in: do we change, or do we evolve?

 Change is noisier than ever